 Introduction to Cloudera CDH

 Cloudera CDH is Cloudera’s 100% open-source platform distribution provided by Cloudera Inc; it is a Palo Alto-based American Enterprise Software Company that includes Apache Hadoop, built to meet enterprise demands.
 Cloudera CDH delivers everything a user needs specifically for enterprise use.
-CDH, Cloudera Distributed Hadoop, is the most complete, tested, and popular distribution of Apache Hadoop and other related projects.
-It delivers core elements of Hadoop, distributed computing, and scalable storage along with vital enterprise capabilities and Web User Interface.
-We shall see how to use the Cloudera CDH and how it is to be connected to Cloud Storage and its setup.
+CDH, Cloudera Distributed Hadoop, provides the most complete, tested, and popular distribution of Apache Hadoop and other related projects.
+It delivers core elements of Hadoop, distributed computing, scalable storage, vital enterprise capabilities, and Web User Interface.
+We will explore how to use Cloudera CDH, establish its connection to Cloud Storage, and set it up.

 Before looking into how to use Cloudera CDH, we need to go through the installation process of Cloudera,